My first pamphlet of poems, Where We’re Going, We Don’t Need Roads, will be out in the new year with Flipped Eye Publishing.

-I’ve performed at Latitude, Secret Garden Party, Ronnie Scott’s, Bang Said the Gun and in hundreds of pubs, bars and fields across the UK.
+I’ve performed at Latitude, Secret Garden Party, the Edinburgh Fringe, Ronnie Scott’s, Bang Said the Gun and in hundreds of pubs, bars and fields across the UK.
 And in a two-man tent.

 I’ve been London Bridge tube station’s Poet in Residence, opened for Roxy Music’s Phil Manzanera, hosted a poetry game show in Tooting Market, performed in a balaclava as Anti-Slam alter-ego Love Terrorist, written and staged collaborative poems with Dirty Hands poetry collective, won Best Slam Poet of 2011 at the Farrago Zoo Awards, received commendations from Magma and South Bank Poetry and been on the radio a few times.